adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

-This git repository exposits the code for Grab AI Challenge (Traffic Management) https://www.aiforsea.com/traffic-management, which includes the complete version of the code and comments about the code functions.
+This git repository exposits the code for Grab S.E.A AI Challenge (Traffic Management) https://www.aiforsea.com/traffic-management, which includes the complete version of the code and comments about the code functions.
+For any issues/enquiries, please feel free to contact me (Adrian) at xlin012@e.ntu.edu.sg.

 The key programs are: